inspiredlabs/cwb.us.org/README.md

 - Credability, check! ✅
 - A strong Writer, check! ✅
-- An organised Designer, check! ✅
+- An organised Designer, Hello! 🙋🏻‍♂️
 - Strategic business goals – wait a second&hellip; do we need a business plan?
 Well, not quite! ❌

 A Win-Win scenario can be established with the [Double Diamond Process](https://github.com/inspiredlabs/cwb.us.org/blob/master/README.md#the-double-diamond-process) guiding our implementation.
 There are four phases: **Discover, Define, Develop & Deliver** – by following this pattern we can acheive a loose,  effective business strategy to bind everything together.